 During spring and summer, jade plants require more water, but you should always let the soil dry out before watering it again.
 During winter, water it very scarcely.
 It’s all relative, so you might end up watering it once a week or even once a month.
 Told you it’s a little tricky!

 Like most succulents, jade plants need soil that drains quickly.
 Excessive moisture in the soil can cause fungal growth, root rot, and death.
 Remember they come from a desert where there’s loose, free-draining sand and soil, so their pot should mimic that.
-A simple cactus mix or a mix of potting soil, peat, and sand will work.
+A simple cactus mix or a mix of potting soil, coco coir or fine moss, and sand will work.
 Ultimately, drainage should be a top priority.